 not washable.
 They were wet a lot in the fall when the windows developed

 condensation during the night but the heat wasn't coming on yet to help

 dry them out.

-So we had to replace them, but I no longer have the time or energy to take over the living room for days spreading out materials, cutting, and sewing.
+So we had to replace them, but I no longer had the time or energy to take over the living room for days spreading out materials, cutting, and sewing.
 We needed a quicker (and ideally cheaper) way to get the results we wanted.